XeroAlpha/MinecraftHelpCenterArchive/README.md

 [![Update](https://github.com/XeroAlpha/MinecraftHelpCenterArchive/actions/workflows/update.yml/badge.svg)](https://github.com/XeroAlpha/MinecraftHelpCenterArchive/actions/workflows/update.yml)

-This repository is solely for archiving articles from [Minecraft Feedback](https://feedback.minecraft.net/hc/en-us) and [Minecraft Help](https://help.minecraft.net/hc/en-us).
+This repository is solely for archiving articles from [Minecraft Feedback](https://feedback.minecraft.net/hc/en-us), [Minecraft Help Center](https://help.minecraft.net/hc/en-us) and [Minecraft Education Support Center](https://educommunity.minecraft.net/hc/en-us).

 The copyright of the articles in this repository belongs to Mojang Studios.
 Any use of this repository for commercial purposes is strictly prohibited without permission from Mojang Studios.